 God’s plan of salvation for mankind is summed up in these feasts, which relate to

 The last three feasts; Trumpets, Atonement, and Tabernacles extend over a period of twenty-one days in the fall of the year.
 They came to be known collectively as Tabernacles.
-These last three feasts of this year (2015) are the only feasts that will begin with a "New Moon!"
-On (Rosh HaShanah) the evening of the 13th September... the new Biblical Year 5776 will begin with a "new moon" or "crescent moon" and officicially starts when the shofar sees the very crest of the "new moon" and will then blow the "trumpet" and the "Feast of tabernacles" will begin.. first with Rosh HaShanah (Feast of Trumpets) ... leading to Yom Kippur (Day of Atonement) and then the final of the seven feasts Sukkoth (Feast of Tabernacles)... therefore we can see that there are other situations that affect the beginning of these feasts... and connects us Biblically to the Scripture...
-"No man knows the day nor hour" of our Lord's return in Matthew 24:36.
+These last three feasts of this year (2018) are the only feasts that will begin with a "New Moon!"
+On (Rosh HaShanah) the evening of the 09th September.
+The new Biblical Year 5779 will begins on the 10th September with a "new moon" or "crescent moon" and officicially starts when the shofar sees the very crest of the "new moon" and will then blow the "trumpet" and the "Feast of Tabernacles" will begin.. first with Rosh HaShanah (Feast of Trumpets) ... leading to Yom Kippur (Day of Atonement) and then the final of the seven Feast of Sukkoth (Feast of Tabernacles)... therefore we can see that there are other situations that affect the beginning of these Feasts... and connects us Biblically to the Scripture; "No man knows the day nor hour" of our Lord's return in Matthew 24:36.
 While we certainly do not know exactly how the LAST Three Feasts will be fulfilled, it is perhaps reasonable to surmise that they will be fulfilled in the same manner… on the actual feast day?

 Feast Number 5: